mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/Testing.md

 }
 ```

-> Note: If your code follows the Sharing example, you can use the `@SharedQuery` property wrapper directly to fetch the data.
+> Note: If your code follows the Sharing example, you can use the `@SharedOperation` property wrapper directly to fetch the data.
 >
 > ```swift
 > @Test
 > @MainActor
 > func valueLoads() async throws {
->   let client = QueryClient(
+>   let client = OperationClient(
 >     storeCreator: .default(
 >       retryLimit: 0,
 >       backoff: .noBackoff,